com-480-data-visualization/com-480-project-hgj/README.md

 This dataset is exceptionally clean with minimal missing data.
 [Here](https://www.kaggle.com/datasets/mateusdmachado/csgo-professional-matches) is the link.

-We are also interested in the data about the weapon in CS:GO, such as weapon selection, win rate.
-So we may use [this](https://www.kaggle.com/datasets/computingvictor/counter-strike-2-statistic) dataset as complementary dataset.
+We are also interested in the data about the weapon in the game, such as weapon damage, win rate.
+So we will use the weapon_statistics.csv in [this](https://www.kaggle.com/datasets/computingvictor/counter-strike-2-statistic) dataset as well.

+Except for the collected datasets, [HLTV](https://www.hltv.org/) will be the main resource that we will have the other information from.

 ### Problematic